 - Prep sweet potato cheese by mixing together whole milk ricotta, cottage cheese, sweet potato puree, and rosemary.
 Set aside.

-- Prep sauce by heating olive oil in a skillet.
+- To prep sauce, heat oil in a large skillet over medium heat.
 Then, add in onion and sauté for about 5 minutes or until almost translucent.
 Add spinach and sauté for an additional 2ish minutes until it has cooked down.
 Add marinara sauce and spice and let simmer for 2-3 more minutes on low.

 - Prepare lasagna dish by layering noodles, cheese, and sauce.
 You should end with a layer of noodles on the top.

 - Bake at 375ºF for 25 minutes Then, sprinkle on mozzarella cheese and bake for an additional 5-10 minutes.

 Thought this was interesting and unique…made it for tonight’s dinner.

 I tried this recipe for dinner tonight and it was DELICIOUS.
 Great flavors and very filling. 🙂 The recipe is also versatile.
 I modified half the recipe for my husband who doesn’t like ricotta and cottage cheese.
 I mixed the sweet potatoes with mozzarella cheese.
 Still super yummy and delicious.

 Hi, this looks amazing and i really want to cook it for dinner tomorrow but I’m having trouble converting the measurement.
 I need them in grams or ml but when i convert it online it makes no sense.
 For example it says 1 24 oz of marina source is 35grams.
 That can’t be right?

 Hello!
 Unfortunately, we do not cook with grams.
 24 oz. is referring to a jar of marinara sauce!
 Sorry I can’t be more help <3